12 Planning & RL for Transformers (Advanced Topic)

 Horizontal Axis (Tokens/Sequence): Each position corresponds to a specific token (word or sub-word) in your input.

-Attention Intersections: The “links” connecting horizontal tokens across the vertical layers represent the Attention Weights, showing which other words the model is looking at to understand the current word.
+Attention Intersections: The “links” connecting horizontal tokens across the vertical layers represent the Attention Weights, showing which other parts of the sequence the model is looking at to understand the current token.

 Visualising attention-based transformers (continued)